MicrosoftDocs/learn/learn-pr/azure-devops/create-multi-stage-pipeline/includes/2-design-the-pipeline.md

 You see a more complete example later in this module.

 **Amita:** I like this.
 I don't even have to pick up the release manually and install it.
-It will be ready for me.
+It's ready for me.

 **Andy:** And remember, if we want to automate more later, we can.
 Nothing's written in stone.
 The pipeline evolves as we improve and learn.

 ## Add the Staging stage

 **Tim:** It's my turn.
-I need a stage to run additional stress tests.
+I need a stage to run more stress tests.
 We also need a stage where we can demo to management to get their approval.
 For now, we can combine those two needs into a stage that we can call *Staging*.

 **Andy:** Well said, Tim.
 Having a *staging*, or preproduction environment is important.
 This staging environment is often the last stop before a feature or bug fix reaches our users.